dotnofoolin/arrdio/README.md

 # Arrdio

-A simple page to take a URL and attempt to convert it to MP3.
+A simple app to take a URL and attempt to convert it to MP3.

 ## Details